saipavan10-git/tube_label_generator/README.md

 > ![](./img/DFP-103_sample_6_labels.png)

 The module adds a button under REDCap form field to allow printing of a 23-label set for that record and event.
-The `@TUBE-LABEL-GENERATOR` action tag positions the button under any field where it is used.
+The `@ZEBRA-LABEL-PRINTER` action tag positions the button under any field where it is used.

 > ![](./img/gen_label_button.png)